Doug Carlson

 Douglas W. Carlson (November 1, 1939 – April 22, 2013) was an American veterinarian, beef farmer, and politician.

 Born in Sandstone, Minnesota, Carlson served in the United States Air Force.
-He received his bachelor's degree and veterinary science degrees from University of Minnesota.
-He served in the Minnesota House of Representatives 1971–1975, 1977-1991 as a Republican.
+He received his bachelor's degree and veterinary science degrees from the University of Minnesota.
+He served in the Minnesota House of Representatives from 1971 to 1975 and from 1977 to 1991 as a Republican.
 Later, Carlson served as Pine County, Minnesota commissioner.
 He died in Pine City, Minnesota.